quadrismegistus/prosodic/README.md

 ### From text, to words, to phonetics and phonology

 PROSODIC first encounters a piece of English or Finnish text.
 It tokenizes that text according to a user-defined tokenizer, set under the option "tokenizer" in `config.py`, defaulting to splitting lines into words by whitespace and hyphens.
 In Finnish text, a pure-Python implementation of Finnish IPA-transcription and syllabification is provided, built by Josh Falk.
 In English, the process is more complicated.
+If the word is found in the [CMU pronunciation dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), its syllabified, stressed, phonetic transcription is used.
+If not, a text-to-speech engine is used to "sound out" the unknown word, and then a syllabifier is used to break the stressed IPA transcription into syllables.
+For details on which text-to-speech engine and syllabifier are used, see above, "Text to speech engine for parsing unknown English words."

-Prosodic annotates a given word in a language it recognizes by interpreting that word as a hierarchical organization of its phonological properties: a word contains syllables; which contain onsets, nuclei, and coda; which themselves contain phonemes.
+With these phonetic-phonological transcriptions, PROSODIC builds each word as a hierarchy of its constituent parts.
 For instance, the English word "love" is interpreted:

 	| (W1) <Word>	love	<'l ah v>
 	|     [numSyll=1]